qcri/DiplomaticPulse/README.md

 This repository should provide much of the structure and parsing code needed to crawl and scrape various countries's Ministry of Foreign Affairs (MFA) web pages contents with very little effort.
-On launching our Diplomatic pulse scrapy crawlers, the Diplomatic Pulse clones our backend date: xpaths of each country to scrape its web content.
+On launching our Diplomatic pulse scrapy crawlers, the Diplomatic Pulse clones our backend data: xpaths of each country website to crawl and scrape website contents.

 The websites contents of each country consist of: